ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 Procedure maps are diagrams showing procedures as a set of routes between steps.
 A route may belong to one or more procedures, allowing for component procedures to be reused.
 A route is directed and connects two steps.

-Steps are typed as being business steps, logic steps, arithmetic steps or summation steps.
+Steps are typed as being business steps, decision steps, logic steps, arithmetic steps or summation steps.
 The combination of business steps being actualised, routes, logic and arithmetic determine which business steps should, may or should not be taken in a particular work package subject to a parliamentary procedure.

 The maps describe rules taken from a number of sources: